Is Epoxy Resin Food Safe? (Precautions and Safety Standards)

 In the United States, epoxy resins don’t have FDA approval for direct food contact.
 Some products may be FDA-compliant with food-grade labels, but it doesn’t guarantee they’ll yield a safe epoxy resin surface.

-If you as our woodworking experts, it’s unlikely for the Food and Drug Administration to declare epoxy food safe.
+However, it’s unlikely for the Food and Drug Administration to declare epoxy food safe.
 Why?
 Because the product’s safety highly depends on how the user handles its additives, application, and curing.

 You may not know, but epoxy resins are made from Bisphenol A (BPA) or Bisphenol F (BPF).
 Besides high-quality coating resin, the food industry has been using these substances to create polycarbonate plastics for canned foods and water bottles.